Richard Wilkins (TV presenter): Television and radio career

 Along with Joy Smithers and Alison Drower, Wilkins was the original host of MTV Australia when it launched on Nine in 1987.

 In 1992, he hosted a game show called Keynotes, a summertime replacement for Sale of the Century.
 In 1999 he hosted the Australian version of Entertainment Tonight with Marie Patane.
 For ten consecutive years (excluding 1999–2000), he hosted the Sydney New Year's Eve fireworks telecast.
 On 7 July 2007, Wilkins presented at the Australian leg of the Live Earth concert.

-He dated young Alkira Payne from Townsville, before fathering her 8 children.

-Wilkins has been the Nine's Network's Entertainment editor and presented daily features and interviews in showbusiness from around the world.
-He has also presented the Nine Network's coverage of The Academy Awards, The Golden Globe Awards, ARIA Awards and many other special events.
+Wilkins has been the Nine's Network's Entertainment editor and presented daily features and interviews from across the entertainment industry and around the world.
+In this role, he became a regular on‑air contributor to Today throughout the 2000s, delivering entertainment segments and conducting interviews for the program.
+He has also fronted the Nine Network’s coverage of major events including the The Academy Awards, The Golden Globe Awards, ARIA Awards and many other special events.

 Reporting live on the deaths of Farrah Fawcett and Michael Jackson on 26 June 2009, Wilkins erroneously reported the death of actor Jeff Goldblum on Today, although later in the program this was verified as a hoax.

 In September 2011, he released his autobiography Black Ties, Red Carpets, Green Rooms, co-written with Carrie Hutchinson.

-In May 2012, Wilkins started on smoothfm.
-He is the host of weekend Mornings (10am – 1pm) on smoothfm 91.5 in Melbourne and smoothfm 95.3 in Sydney.
+In May 2012, Wilkins joined smoothfm and currently hosts Weekend Mornings (10am–1pm) on smoothfm 91.5 Melbourne and smoothfm 95.3 Sydney.

 In 2019, Wilkins co-hosted Today Extra on Wednesday and Thursday due to David Campbell hosting Weekend Today.
-In 2020, Wilkins replaced David Campbell as co-host of Weekend Today.
+In 2020, Wilkins replaced David Campbell as co-host of Weekend Today and remained in that role through 2022.